Sidemen: Sidemen Charity Match

-The group has hosted four football events to raise money for various charitable causes.
-In all matches so far, the group's seven members and various affiliated YouTubers competed as Sidemen Football Club, while various other YouTubers competed as the YouTube Allstars.
-The first match, in 2016, was held at St Mary's Stadium, Southampton, raising over £110,000 for the Saints Foundation.
-All subsequent matches since were held at The Valley, London.
-The second and third matches, in 2017 and 2018, respectively raised £210,000 for the NSPCC and the Charlton Athletic Community Trust, and £65,747 for the Young Minds Trust and the Charlton Athletic Community Trust.
-The fourth match, in 2022, raised over £1,000,000 for CALM, Teenage Cancer Trust, Rays of Sunshine and M7 Education.
+The Sidemen Charity Match is a recurring football friendly match run by the Sidemen to raise money for various charitable causes.
+They have been held since 2016, barring a four-year hiatus between the third and fourth matches, while the sixth match is being held eighteen months after the fifth.
+In all matches so far, the group's seven members and various affiliated YouTubers competed as the Sidemen Football Club, while various other YouTubers competed as the YouTube Allstars.
+The first match, on 3 June 2016, was held at St Mary's Stadium, Southampton, raising over £110,000 for the Saints Foundation.